Researching Modern Day Government Overreach for 1984

-Snowden makes contact with two journalists, one from The Guardian in the U.K., and one from The Washington Post.
-After many clandestine meetings, on June 5, 2013, The Guardian publishes the secret court order that reveals spying on all Verizon calls, even of innocent U.S. citizens.
+Snowden makes contact with journalists, one from The Guardian in the U.K., and one from The Washington Post.
+On June 5, 2013, The Guardian publishes the secret court order that reveals spying on all Verizon calls, even of innocent U.S. citizens.

 On June 30, 2013, The Guardian reveals that not only has the NSA been spying on regular Americans, but they’ve been spying on foreign embassies, and foreign government communications as well.